Master of International Affairs (MIA)

 This program, a joint effort between the world-renowned O’Neill School of Public and Environmental Affairs and the Hamilton Lugar School of Global and International Studies, the national leader in language and area studies, gives students the practical skills and in-depth knowledge to succeed in internationally oriented careers.

-Over 60% of O’Neill master’s students receive funding.
+100% of O'Neill master's students are considered for funding.

 Competitive funding packages are available to assist in making our top-ranked school affordable.
 Email us about funding your degree.